-As we proceed, let’s accustom ourselves to what NRI Banking is.
+As we proceed, let’s accustom ourselves to what NRI Banking is and what would a career in NRI Banking entail.
 NRI meaning Non-Resident Indian is the acronym used for those Indian citizens who are primarily live outside the borders of India but hold an Indian passport.

 NRI Banking refers to bank accounts that an NRI can operate in India.
 These accounts can only be opened and operated with institutions which have authorization from RBI to provide such services.